csheader/fast-api-oidc/README.md

 - `get_oidc_urls(domains_or_configs: List[dict] | dict, provider_name: str)`: Constructs OIDC discovery URLs for both built-in and custom providers.
 - `register_custom_provider(name: str, url_template: str, required_fields: List[str])`: Registers a custom OIDC provider.

+### Protocols

+- `LoggerProtocol`: Provides the contract for the required methods on a Logger that is passed to the middleware.
+By default all messages are written to the debug level.
+- `CacheProtocol`: Provides the contract for the required methods on a TokenCache object that is passed to the middleware.
+By default a cachetools TTLCache is used for caching tokens for this package.

 ### Using `get_oidc_urls`